andreluizbvs/liveness_system/README.md

 ## Usage

 1. Prepare model weights and datasets.
-Place datasets in the `data/` folder, and the weights in the `ckpt/` folder, both at this project's root directory
+Place datasets in the `data/` folder, and the weights in the `ckpt/` folder, both at this project's root directory:

+    - [Required] Download the datasets [here](https://drive.google.com/file/d/1YhO77mX-lrsHrylAGhwAJr86ZX4CD4IG/view?usp=sharing).
+Extract the zip contents in the `data/` folder.

+        Obs.: It is **not necessary** getting the whole CelebA-Spoof dataset.
+It is very big (77 GB), but if you need it, go [here](https://www.kaggle.com/datasets/attentionlayer241/celeba-spoof-for-face-antispoofing);

+    - [Required] Download the pretrained models [here](https://drive.google.com/file/d/1sQFPC9IyQFFDmKX28_uD4mgN00dtZSiL/view?usp=sharing).

 2. Run the inference scripts to see the system working on an image or a video:
     ```sh